onestardao/WFGY/TensionUniverse/BlackHole/Q127_data_entropy_truth_synthetic_worlds.md

 Q127 becomes a precise tension question:

-* Which of these regimes better describes realistic AI synthetic ecosystems, when viewed through the effective layer observables.
+* which of these regimes better describes realistic AI synthetic ecosystems, when viewed through the effective layer observables and the tension tensor defined above.

 ---